 | Call Now | 11 | 3.6% |

 Placing an intake form above the fold is one of the most direct conversion strategies available.
 The visitor sees the form immediately, without scrolling or clicking through to another page.
-It reduces friction to zero.
+It reduces friction to near zero.

-The 9.6% that do place forms above the fold are making an intentional design choice.
+The 9.6 percent that do place forms above the fold are making an intentional design choice.
 These are not template defaults.
 Law firm website builders and CMS themes overwhelmingly default to hero sections with buttons, not inline forms.
 Firms that embed a form in their hero are either working with a developer who understands conversion optimization or using a specialized legal intake platform.

 Limitations

-- Automated detection: Chat widgets, sticky elements, and form placements were detected programmatically.
+- Automated detection: chat widgets, sticky elements, and form placements were detected programmatically.
 Some implementations may have been missed if they loaded asynchronously or required user interaction to appear.